Zaptopod4001/ItemEditor/README.md

 ![Item Data Files](/doc/item_data_files.png)

-These are the demo ItemDataSO data assets that can be edited with Item Editor.
+These are the demo ItemDataSO data asset files that can be edited with Item Editor.

 ## About
 I created this item editor for myself for different personal Unity projects.